Jayavarman II

 Jayavarman II (ជ័យវរ្ម័នទី២; c.
-770 – 850, reigned c.
-802–850) was a Khmer prince who founded and became the ruler of the Khmer Empire after unifying the Khmer civilization.
+770 – 850 CE, reigned c.
+802–850 CE) was a Khmer prince who founded and became the first ruler of the Khmer Empire.
+Jayavarman II declared independence from a polity named "Java" in the Khmer inscriptions, probably referring to the island of Java in the Indonesian archipelago, although the exact location is disputed.
+He founded several capitals such as Mahendraparvata, Indrapura, and Hariharalaya.

+Before Jayavarman II came to power, the local overlords who ruled different parts of Cambodia were in a state of constant warfare, and much of the area fell under the orbit of the Shailendra dynasty of Srivijaya.
+As a child, Jayavarman II had been held in captivity or exile in Java, and was installed as Java's vassal around 800.
+By starting off with weaker kingdoms, he built himself up from there eventually leading to the Khmer Empire.
 The Khmer Empire was the dominant civilization in mainland Southeast Asia from the 9th century until the mid-15th century.

-Jayavarman II was a powerful Khmer king who declared independence from a polity inscriptions named "Java", which most probably refers to the island of Java in the Indonesian archipelago.
-Jayavarman II founded many capitals such as Mahendraparvata, Indrapura, Amarendrapura, and Hariharalaya.
-Before Jayavarman II came to power, there was much fighting among local overlords who ruled different parts of Cambodia, and much of the area fell under the orbit of the Shailendra dynasty of Srivijaya.
-As a child, Jayavarman II had been held in captivity or exile in Java, and was installed as Java's vassal around 800.
-By starting off with small weak kingdoms, he built himself up from there eventually leading to the Khmer Empire.
-No inscriptions by Jayavarman II have been found.
-Later kings of the Khmer Empire described him as a warrior and the most powerful king from that time frame that they could recall.
-Historians formerly dated his reign as running from 802 CE to 835 CE.
+No inscriptions securely identified with Jayavarman II have been found.
+The later kings of the Khmer Empire described him as a warrior and the most powerful king from that time frame that they could recall.
+Historians formerly dated his reign as running from 802 to 850 CE.

-Universal monarch
+Background and early life

-Mahipativarman, the king of Chenla, expressed his desire before his courtiers, to see the chopped head of the king of Zabag which is identified with Java.
-This information was known to Dharanindra, the king of Java, so he conquered the Water Chenla and beheaded Mahipativarman.
+Mahipativarman, the last king of Chenla, expressed his desire before his courtiers, to see the chopped head of the king of Zabag which is identified with Java.
+This information became known to Dharanindra, the king of Java, who invaded and conquered the Water Chenla and beheaded Mahipativarman.
 And then, the king of Zabag installed a new king, Jayavarman II, on the throne as his vassal.
+According to the Baksei Chamkrong inscription, dated to 947, Jayavarman II was born in the lineage of Rudravarman and hence was a descendant of the legendary Kaundinya and Soma.
 Jayavarman first remained subordinate to Java for some time and thereafter declared independence.

-Jayavarman II became king in Indrapura by 781, and he married Jayendrabhā, the queen regnant of Sambhupura in Chenla, in order to unite Cambodia under one king.
+In 780, the Javanese Shailendra dynasty launched a naval attack on the city of Kumbhupura in Kratié province.
+Jayavarman II fled to Indrapura, Tboung Khmum province, and built the fortress of Prey Angkor Thom Nokor there in 781.
+Jayavarman II became king in Indrapura that year, and married Jayendrabhā, the queen regnant of Sambhupura in Chenla, in order to unite Cambodia under one king.
 Jayavarman II became King consort of Sambhupura by marrying her.

+Jayavarman II was supported by his guru, Sivakaivalya, who trained him in the laws, building a kingdom, and various military skills, as he was still young at the time.
+In the later years (790–800), he declared war to expel the Javanese from Cambodia and moved the capital to the Kulen Mountains, with the capital called Mahindra Pot, and built many sacred places such as the Akyam Temple and the Baam Temple to perform the Devaraja Preah Shivaya ceremony of his coronation as the earthly king of the Khmer Empire in the year 802.